226 Pecan Street

 When they’re training, competitors typically get to the DZ early in the morning.
 They’ll spend the rest of the day holed up in private team rooms, leaving only to knock out jumps and perhaps creep.

+Frikken showed it doesn’t have to be this way.
 In the past several years, she devised, implemented and still oversees a panoply of programs at her home DZ that have torn down the wall between top 4-way FS competitors and everyone else.
-At the same time, her own 4-way team, “Perris Fury,??? has worked its way to the upper levels of its discipline, finishing third at the 2007 Nationals with a 21.0 average.
+At the same time, her own 4-way team, “Perris Fury" has worked its way to the upper levels of its discipline, finishing third at the 2007 Nationals with a 21.0 average.

 Without going into detail, these programs offer opportunities for jumpers — be they newbies, weekenders or fledgling competitors — to polish their skills by jumping with members of Fury or being coached by them both in the air and in the DZ’s wind tunnel.
 Some of the programs are free; the others are reasonably priced.